Closing Line Value in Soccer — Why It’s Harder Than You Think

 Closing line value in soccer is the difference between the odds you bet and the final closing odds at kickoff, measured through implied probability and price movement.

-Does CLV matter as much in soccer as in NFL?
+Does CLV matter as much in soccer as in NFL betting?

-Yes — but margins are tighter.
-Soccer betting markets are more globally efficient, making consistent CLV harder to achieve.
+Yes, but the path is different.
+Soccer markets are more globally efficient, so the margins are tighter and consistent CLV is harder to achieve.

 Can you be profitable in soccer without beating the closing line?